FarrdinNowshad/Res-MSHRA-A-Variance-Aware-Residual-Multi-Scale-Hybrid-Attention-Framewk/README.md

 The manuscript is under revision and not yet published.
 A citation entry will be added once a DOI is available.
 If you use this code in the meantime, please open an issue so the appropriate preprint version can be pointed to.

 ---

-## License

-Code: to be added (likely MIT).
-Datasets are governed by their original licenses — see each dataset's source page.